people

 Lucy is a qualified teacher in post-compulsory education and currently teaches computational physics and research computing skills at UG and PG level.
 She is a topic editor at the Journal of Open Source Software, and has a broader interest in how we can improve research practice in the computational sciences, with a focus on working openly and software publishing.
 Her research is supported by the Materials Chemistry Consortium, where she serves as a committee member.

-You can read more about Lucy’s interest at her personal website.
+You can read more about Lucy’s research interests at her personal website.